bharath-02/bharath-02/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 Full-Stack Projects
 - 🌱 I’m currently learning ...
-Latest Technologies
+Latest Web Technologies
 - 🤔 I’m looking for help with ...
 React, Redux
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ... bharathj222000@gmail.com